GSA/digitalgov.gov/content/communities/contact-center.md

 slug: contact-center
 date: 2024-06-28 16:36:00 -0500
 title: Join the Contact Center Community
-summary: "Share and learn with contact center practitioners."
+deck: Share and learn with contact center practitioners.
+summary: "Explore methods of service delivery that improve customer experience in government contact centers."

 # Alias Redirects: Enter the paths of the old URLs that you want redirected to this page.
 aliases: